PoojaB05/E-Commerce-End-to-End-QA-Testing-Framework/test-scenarios/test-scenarios.md

 **Description** Verify the system displays products that match the user’s search input.

 **TS-SF-02**
-**Title** Verify product filtering by category **Description** Verify the user can filter products by category and view only the filtered results.
+**Title:** Verify product filtering by category **Description:** Verify the user can filter products by category and view only the filtered results.

 **TS-SF-03**
 **Title** Verify message displayed when no products match search criteria